Frequently Asked Questions

 - You can give anonymously to WCEF by noting it on your donation form or checking the box on the online form.
 We will honor your request and your name will not be published in our donor acknowledgements.

-What is your annual ask?
+What is WCEF's suggested annual donation?

 Didn’t I already donate to WCEF when I donated to my school’s PARENT GROUP (PTA/PTO/PTSA)?